-Official withdrawal from all courses must be completed by an interview with the dean of students.
-The official date of withdrawal will be the date the contact is made.
-In extenuating circumstances, students may initiate complete withdrawal from all courses by phone or letter to the dean of students.
-The official withdrawal date should be the date such contact is received by the dean of students.
+Official withdrawal from all courses must be completed by an interview with the Director of Student Success.
+The official date of withdrawal will be the date the student last attended and/or participated in coursework in any class.
+In extenuating circumstances, students may initiate complete withdrawal from all courses by phone or letter to the Office of the University Registrar.